Chapter 1 Cape Town South Africa 23rd of November 2015 The Arrival by the Sea of Darkness

 Red was at work in talks online with Publishers, Antonio D’Alfonso from Canada, Dany WR from Brazil and Richard Krawiec from the U.S.A. around the world to help educate Mathias, Poet Bill Drake, and the Poets of Africa on publishing, small presses and creating an Anthology of Great Poets from Africa.

-Mathias was gazing at it all, and replies, “Let the story somehow relate to the naked bushman of Kalahari.
+Mathias was gazing at it all, and replied, “Let the story somehow relate to the naked bushman of Kalahari.
 A writer and more importantly the publisher must have an eye on the audience...
 That’s why I insist that to hit, we must forego the claim attempt to stick to history...
 We should try to go for very many layers of meanings.
 Mere train history is a private fancy, an average reader isn’t interested.

 Mathias replied, “l don’t regard myself as even very good but I don’t believe in babysitting lazy poets.”

-Boet jumped in on the conversation, “They are like Africas’ weaver Birds, and they confuse the Cobra snakes.”
+Boet jumped in on the conversation, “They are like Africas’ weaver birds, and they confuse the Cobra snakes.”